All Episodes

 Thank you for last night.

-Uh, thank you, brother.
+Thank you, brother.

-And uh again, unrelated.
+And again, unrelated.

 So I announced that on your show.

-We did a bulletin toward the top of the show, but then the attorney general of the state of Texas came on, another guest he had booked, and he said, No, the explosion is related.
+But then the Attorney General of the state of Texas came on, another guest he had booked, and he said, no, the explosion is related.

 Then he had to retract that a half hour later.

-Uh, you know, how stupid can you be?
+You know, how stupid can you be?

-He was sophisticated enough to go to gun shows, buy ammunition, uh take the ammunition apart, dissect the the ammo, take the gunpowder from the bullets and use that as his as his explosive, then also from the internet, buy batteries to provide the electrical jolt to to detonate the explosion.
+He was sophisticated enough to go to gun shows, buy ammunition, take the ammunition apart, dissect the ammo, take the gunpowder from the bullets and use that as his explosive, then also from the internet, buy batteries to provide the electrical jolt to detonate the explosion, you know, exotic batteries, not duracell, but you know, something far more sophisticated than that.

-And then for whatever his manifesto will be, whatever his reasoning, whatever uh the chip on his shoulder is, we'll figure out.
+And then for whatever his manifesto will be, whatever his reasoning, whatever the chip on his shoulder is, we'll figure out.

-But uh the bottom line is that it really does seem that this twenty-three or twenty-four-year-old uh kid uh from uh I'm in his neighborhood right now.
+But the bottom line is that it really does seem that this 23 or 24-year-old kid from in his neighborhood right now, I'm just half a block from his home in Pflugerville right now.

-I've interviewed a guy like Khalid Sheikh Mohammed many years ago who talked about killing everybody that's white that's in sight, killing women and and babies and children, kill them all.
+I've interviewed a guy like Khalid Sheikh Mohammed many years ago who talked about killing everybody that's white that's in sight, killing women and babies and children, kill them all.

 I interviewed him once for three hours in a radio studio in Huntsville, Alabama.